heutelbeck/sapl-policy-engine/sapl-test/README.md

 The next Step defines the AuthorizationSubscription for the policy evaluation.

-* pass an AuthorizationSubscription created by it’s factory methods
+* pass an AuthorizationSubscription created by its factory methods
   ```java
   .when(AuthorizationSubscription.of("willi", "read", "something"))
   ```